skipifzero/SkipIfZeroCommon/README.md

 SkipIfZero Common is a collection of reusable c++11 code used in SkipIfZero projects.
 It contains math, algorithms, utilities, etc.

 ## Building
-It is advisable to let CMake generate the wanted build solution in a directory called `build` inside the project folder as that folder is ignored by git.
+It is advisable to let CMake generate the wanted build solution in a directory called `build` inside the project folder as this folder is ignored by git.

 ### Requirements
 - CMake 3.0 or newer for generating build solution.